StefanAustin/free_materials/README.md

 LetsDefend is also a great place to start, if you want to get a SOC Analyst job (https://letsdefend.io/)

+Seach for games like https://threatgen.com/ if you like to play.

 ## Cybersecurity introduction
 - https://www.open.edu/openlearn/science-maths-technology/introduction-cyber-security-stay-safe-online/content-section-overview?active-tab=content-tab
 - https://tutorials.cyberaces.org/tutorials.html